atomist-blogs/sof-command/README.md

 The Atomist API client sends GitHub personal access token when connecting to the Atomist API.
 The Atomist API will use the token to confirm you are who you say you are and are in a GitHub org connected to the Slack team in which you are running the automations.
-In addition, the Atomist API only allows members of the GitHub team `atomist-automation` to authenticate and register a new client.
-You will have to create a team in your GitHub organization named `atomist-automation` and add the users who want to create and register automations to it.

 [token]: https://github.com/settings/tokens (GitHub Personal Access Tokens)